RiTiKa-ShIsHoDiA/calculator/README.md

 # Calculator
-📌This is simple calculator made in ES6 👩‍💻.
+📌This is simple calculator made in ES6 👩‍💻.<br>
 📌live Link :- 📎